jdbancal/gem/README.md

 500-fold overheads when performing simple comparison operations (c.f. below) and the absence of support for high-precision sparse matrices are hardly admissible constraints for building innovative high precision algorithms, just like proprietary code.
 The GEM library is an attempt to address these problems by providing high precision capabilities for basic matlab functions in an open source way.

 The library provides two data types:
- - 'gem' for high precision dense matrices
+ - `gem` for high precision dense matrices
- - 'sgem' for high precision sparse matrices and overloads numerous matlab functions.
+ - `sgem` for high precision sparse matrices and overloads numerous matlab functions.

 The library is coded in C++.
 It relies on [GMP](https://gmplib.org/) for the high precision arithmetic (through [MPFR C++](http://www.holoborodko.com/pavel/mpfr/) and [MPFR](http://www.mpfr.org/)) and on [Eigen](http://eigen.tuxfamily.org/) for matrix manipulations.